rand0musername/project-euler/README.md

 # project-euler
-Solutions for Project Euler problems
+- My solutions for Project Euler problems (https://projecteuler.net/)
+- Mostly written in C++, occasionally Java
+- My handle: **RandomUsername**, currently taking a larger break
+- I expect to update this repository by the end of this year